Kikimora: Legacy

-The legend is the basis of Kikimora (op.
+The legendary kikimora provides the basis of Kikimora (op.
 63), a tone poem for orchestra by Anatoly Lyadov.
 Lyadov wrote that she "grows up with a magician in the mountains.
 From dawn to sunset the magician’s cat regales kikimora with fantastic tales of ancient times and faraway places, as kikimora rocks in a cradle made of crystal.
 It takes her seven years to reach maturity, by which time her head is no larger than a thimble and her body no wider than a strand of straw.
 Kikimora spins flax from dusk and to dawn, with evil intentions for the world."

-The kikimora is mentioned by Russian "New Age" writer Vladimir Megre in The Space of Love, Book 3 of his "Ringing Cedars" series.
+Russian "New Age" writer Vladimir Megre mentions the kikimora in The Space of Love, Book 3 of his "Ringing Cedars" series.
 Megre likens a man who marries unwisely based on looks and fashion to one who marries a kikimora.
 A footnote in the English version describes the kikimora as a malevolent female ghost said to attach itself to a particular house and disturb the inhabitants, males in particular.
 By extension, the term may also suggest an ugly woman in shabby clothing, ill-tempered and grumbling, striving to make the life of her husband (and men in general) unbearable.

-In 1988, Kirill Eskov discovered and described a new genus and species of sheetweaver spider, kikimora palustris after this spirit.
+In 1988, Kirill Eskov discovered and described a new genus and species of sheetweaver spider, Kikimora palustris, named after this spirit.

-The 2015 video game The Witcher 3: Wild Hunt and 2019 television series The Witcher both include depictions of kikimora.
+The 2015 video game The Witcher 3: Wild Hunt and 2019 television series The Witcher both include depictions of kikimory.

+Kikimora is an antagonistic character in the animated TV show The Owl House.
+It has no relation to the folklore character.

+Infantry in Russia and Ukraine use kikimora camouflage clothing – ragged and mossy-looking – to blend into appropriate landscapes.

+In the film Ballerina (2025), the nickname of assassin Eve Macarro is Kikimora.